-Each spring semester, the Alumni Board sponsors a mentoring celebration.
+Each spring semester, the Alumni Board sponsors a speed networking event that offers mentoring opportunities.
 We match librarians and information specialists with SILS students who are eager to meet and talk with professionals working in the field.
 To be a mentor, you do not have to be a senior librarian or an information specialist with years of experience.
 In fact, the perspective of someone new to the field may be especially interesting to students.

 Many SILS students have benefited from this program.
 Consider volunteering and share your valuable insights and perspectives with future information professionals!